openpreserve/scape-toolwrapper/README.md

 <acceptedMimetype>image/*</acceptedMimetype>
 <acceptedMimetype>image/*</acceptedMimetype>
 ```
-One or more output measures which can be compared by: "are the two representations equals, using a certain comparison algorithm?".
-E.g. (using JAVA instruction)
+One or more output measures which can be compared by: "are the two representations equals, using a certain comparison algorithm?", e.g. using JAVA instruction.
 ```xml
 <outputMeasure name="image_distance_mean_error_squared_MSE"
                uri="http://purl.org/DP/quality/measures#6"